ShinySpiderdude/hadoopexam/README.txt

 Group tags by site. that is map the input (siteX tagY) to (siteX -> tagY1, tagY2, tagY3....)

 Step 2 (Reducer):
-Sort the values (there can be max 100) in some order, doesn't really matter which as long as the order is consistent across all entries.
+Sort the tags (there can be max 100) in some order, doesn't really matter which as long as the order is consistent across all entries.
  (tags are strings so string natural ordering is fine).
 Emit the results.
 An example output could be:
 site1 tag1 tag2 tag3
 site2 tag2 tag3
-(note that the tags are ordered)

 Phase 2:

 Step 3 (Mapper):
-For each possible ordered permutation of tags emit:
+For each possible ordered subset of tags in the powerset (all possible subsets of a set) emit:
- (permutation -> siteX)
+ (tag subset -> siteX)
  i.e. (tag1 -> siteX : (tag1, tag2) -> siteX : (tag1, tag3) -> siteX : (tag2, tag3 -> siteX) : (tag1, tag2, tag3 -> siteX)
 Since there can be at most 100 tags per site, this operation is relatively fast per entry.
 (We could have done the work Phase 1 reducer here instead.
 Perhaps if we had more mappers than reducers)